 In particular she said that without a mandate, opposition parties will try and scupper Brexit efforts.

 "The country is coming together, but Westminster is not.
 In recent weeks Labour has threatened to vote against the deal we reach with the European Union.
 The Liberal Democrats have said they want to grind the business of government to a standstill.
 The Scottish National Party say they will vote against the legislation that formally repeals Britain's membership of the European Union.
 And unelected members of the House of Lords have vowed to fight us every step of the way.
 Our opponents believe that because the Government's majority is so small, our resolve will weaken and that they can force us to change course.
 They are wrong."

 Tim Farron, leader of the Liberal Democrats, is the first opposition leader to comment on the election:

 "This election is your chance to change the direction of our country.
 If you want to avoid a disastrous hard Brexit.
 If you want to keep Britain in the single market.
 If you want a Britain that is open, tolerant and united, this is your chance.
 Only the Liberal Democrats can prevent a Conservative majority."

 At least one Labour MP has already announced that they will not stand for re-election.
-In every election cycle there's a fair amount of MPs who choose not to run but there may be a number of Labour members in particular, who use this as an opportunity to bow out of a party where they are at odds with the current leadership.
+In every election cycle there are a fair amount of MPs who choose not to run, but there may be a number of Labour members in particular who use this as an opportunity to bow out of the party while they're at odds with the current leadership.